Enid Graham Memorial Lecture

 The University of British Columbia | Vancouver Campus

-The CPA is honoured to announce Carol Kennedy as the recipient of the 2021 Enid Graham Memorial Lecture Award.
+The CPA was honoured to announce Carol Kennedy as the recipient of the 2021 Enid Graham Memorial Lecture Award.
 The Enid Graham Memorial Lecture Award is the most prestigious award that the CPA bestows on a member.
 Established in 1980 to honour Enid Graham, the founder of the CPA (formerly known as the Canadian Association of Massage and Remedial Gymnastics), the award honours a member of the CPA who has provided outstanding leadership and made a distinguished contribution to the profession.

-Carol Kennedy’s years of dedication to furthering the field of manual therapy nationally and internationally with the development of standards, courses and graduate programs and the mentoring of hundreds of physical therapists have made her the perfect recipient for this prestigious award.
+Carol Kennedy’s years of dedication to furthering the field of manual therapy nationally and internationally with the development of standards, courses and graduate programs and the mentoring of hundreds of physical therapists made her the perfect recipient for this prestigious award.

 In 2005, Carol received an Award of Excellence for Clinical Contribution from the Physiotherapy Association of British Columbia for her work and teaching in the area of the cervical spine and in 2010, the Ruth Byman Award for continuing studies in professional development.
 In 2012, Carol was one of the first physiotherapists to successfully complete the Specialization Program through the Canadian Physiotherapy Association in the field of Musculoskeletal Physiotherapy and certified as an assessor for that process.
-In 2015, Carol received the Golden Hands Award, given to “an exceptional orthopaedic physio that exemplifies the commitment to our profession in manual therapy, education, mentorship & research”.
+In 2015, Carol received the Golden Hands Award, given to “an exceptional orthopaedic physio that exemplifies the commitment to our profession in manual therapy, education, mentorship & research.”

 Carol developed an expertise in treating patients with cervical spine disorders, utilizing the multimodal evidence-based practice of manual therapy, specific exercise, and patient education.
-She has written chapters in two textbooks on cervical exercise prescription, as well as chapters on therapeutic exercise for the lumbar spine and lower extremity.
+She authored chapters in two textbooks on cervical exercise prescription, as well as chapters on therapeutic exercise for the lumbar spine and lower extremity.
 Carol was honoured to be involved in the 2010 Winter Olympics as a speaker (The Neck & Concussion) at the Medical Symposium and as a Clinical Specialist for the Athlete Physiotherapy Clinic.

-Carol has been actively involved in research initiatives including ongoing updates of the Lateral Epicondylalgia and the Achilles Tendinopathy Toolkits, both knowledge translation projects of PABC with extensive national and international viewing.
+Carol was actively involved in research initiatives including ongoing updates of the Lateral Epicondylalgia and the Achilles Tendinopathy Toolkits, both knowledge translation projects of PABC with extensive national and international viewing.
 She served as a member of PABC’s Canadian Cervical Spine Rule Advisory committee, investigating the physiotherapy community’s awareness and implementation of this evidence-based rule for decision-making around imaging in post-traumatic cervical pain, and developing strategies to facilitate improved application of the rule.

 Carol was a competitive swimmer, enjoyed all water sports, skiing, cycling, hiking, and especially, spending dedicated time with her family.
 She passed away on March 14, 2023.